SAT-Based Extraction of Behavioural Models for Java Libraries with Collections: Model extraction approach

 We based our work on Java Collection Framework JDK 17\mdash the most recent version at the time of writing~\cite{javacollections}\mdash and considered its General Purpose Implementations (GPI).
 We studied each GPI to capture its behaviour and to define its operational semantics taking into account differences in the implementation of methods for various interfaces.
 For the sake of brevity, we discuss only \code{Set} collections.

 We focus on the contribution of collections to the object state.
 Thus, the defining property of sets, \ie the absence of duplicates, is irrelevant.
-Other properties that can be taken into account are \begin{textlist} \item whether the collection is ordered and \item whether it permits null values. \end{textlist} Here, we focus on the latter.
+Other properties that can be taken into account are \begin{textlist} \item the absence of duplicates, \item whether the collection is ordered and \item whether it permits null values. \end{textlist} Here, we focus on the latter.

 Furthermore, since the operation of enlarging the collection is called implicitly, we disregard the initial capacity and the load factor of the collection.
 Similarly, since element retrieval is not based on their position in the collection, we do not have to keep track of the insertion order.
 In particular, these assumptions allow us to process \code{HashSet} and \code{LinkedHashSet} in the same manner.
 For \code{TreeSet}, we have extra rules for adding and removing \code{null} elements.